 At full maturity, the largest nests in the UK will contain anything from 20000 to 100000 wasps.
 M

-In some species such as the Hornet (Vespa crabro), this number will be far less, with only a few hundred individuals.
+In some species such as the Hornet (Vespa crabro), this number will be far lower – just a few hundred individuals.

 Wasps and Climate

 Climate plays a large part in population numbers in general.
-This is due to what might be termed the generation time, in other words, the time it takes for an egg to become an adult.
+This is due to what might be termed the generation time.
+This is the time it takes for an egg to become an adult.

 In cold weather, this could be four weeks, but in a sweltering summer this could be only a week.

-The best conditions are hot with reasonable amounts of rain as it produces an increase in flying insect numbers and ensures the nutritional needs of the nest are easily met.
+Warm conditions with reasonable amounts of rain produce an increase in flying insect numbers.
+This bloom of flying insects ensures the nutritional needs of the nest are easily met.

 Later in the summer or as the colony matures, males will develop and leave the nest to mate.

-Males do not sting as they do not possess the modified ovipositor or egg-laying tube that their mother and sisters possess.
+Males don’t sting as they do not possess the modified ovipositor or egg-laying tube that their mother and sisters possess.